Vardaan2509/Sampling_Assignment-102003295-/README.md

 **Non-probability** sampling is a sampling technique where the selection of the sample is not based on random selection, and not all members of the population have an equal chance of being selected.

 **Step 1** -> We will load our dataset "Creditcard_data.csv".
 Refer to :https://github.com/Vardaan2509/Sampling_Assignment-102003295-/blob/main/Creditcard_data.csv
-Since, this is an unbalanced datset so we need to balance it using techniques such as oversampling/undersampling.
+Since, this is an unbalanced datset so we need to balance it using techniques such as **oversampling, undersampling**,etc.
+Balancing a dataset refers to the process of addressing class imbalance in a dataset.
+Class imbalance occurs when the number of samples in one class is significantly larger or smaller than the number of samples in other classes.
+Imbalanced datasets can lead to biased results in machine learning models, where the model may favor the larger class due to its prevalence in the dataset.

 **Step 2** -> Create and load the new dataset "Balanced_data.csv".
 Refer to :https://github.com/Vardaan2509/Sampling_Assignment-102003295-/blob/main/Balanced_data.csv